1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

 <img src="https://i.imgur.com/cFAL1iC.png" style="margin: 0px auto; display: block; max-width: 573px;">

 [Interesting](https://www.youtube.com/watch?v=tHXHUc52SAw), but no where near to anything publishable.
-This was particularly frustrating because the previous afternoon I had watched Josh put together a [historical rainfall map](https://www.nytimes.com/interactive/2017/08/29/upshot/harvey-rainfall-where-you-live.html) using similar data and tools, but I wasn't familiar enough with the domain to duplicate his efforts quickly and started to worry that I had wasted time that should have gone towards making a map that just showed station numbers.
+This was particularly frustrating because the previous afternoon I had watched Josh Katz put together a [historical rainfall map](https://www.nytimes.com/interactive/2017/08/29/upshot/harvey-rainfall-where-you-live.html) using similar data and tools, but I wasn't familiar enough with the domain to duplicate his efforts quickly and started to worry that I had wasted time that should have gone towards making a station number map.

-Thankfully two of my other collagues, Jugal and Anjali, found a [National Weather Service FTP](http://www.srh.noaa.gov/data/ridge2/Precip/qpehourlyshape/2017/201708/20170828/) and showed me how to convert the files to simple CSVs.
+Thankfully two of my other collagues, Jugal Patel and Anjali Singhvi, found a [National Weather Service FTP](http://www.srh.noaa.gov/data/ridge2/Precip/qpehourlyshape/2017/201708/20170828/) and showed me how to convert the files to simple CSVs.
 Opening them in QGIS showed they had exactly the data we wanted - a grid of hourly rainfall values.

 <img src="https://i.imgur.com/Vgh8uZS.png" style="margin: 0px auto; display: block; max-width: 573px;">

-A bit of bash downloaded files from the ftp, extracted them and converted them a CSV with day and hour in the file name (the 26th and 7 AM here).
+A bit of bash downloaded files from the FTP, extracted them and converted them a CSV with day and hour in the file name (the 26th and 7 AM here).

 ```
 URL="http://www.srh.noaa.gov/data/ridge2/Precip/qpehourlyshape/2017/201708/20170826/nws_precip_2017082607.tar.gz"